Rehabilitation after injury, leg massage for female patientPin it

 2. Edema Reduction – Because it reduces edema, lymphatic drainage massage also decreases fluid pressure on the nociceptors to further decrease pain.

 While massage therapists are typically called upon to address chronic pain, they also have a lot to offer clients with an acute injury.
-If the injury has just occurred, R.I.C.E. may be the only viable option.
-However, carefully adding lymphatic drainage massage to immediate injury care can be of great help.
+If the injury has just occurred, R.I.C.E. may be used for immediate pain and swelling relief, but incorporating gentle lymphatic techniques and understanding the client’s healing phase through PEACE & LOVE can improve recovery outcomes.
 By knowing what to include and what to avoid in freshly injured clients at each stage of recovery, massage therapists can play a key role in their healing process.